Skip to Content

 The “Southern” version is primarily focused on green tomatoes or cabbage.
 Both are pickled with varying degrees of sugar and pickling spices.

-Although you can obviously use store-bought chow chow relish for your sliders, it’s actually easy enough to make this classic condiment yourself.
+You can use store-bought chow chow relish, but homemade is easy and better.
 As I mentioned, there are many different versions, and you can be very flexible and creative with it.

 After all, it was originally simply a way to use up underdeveloped veggies at the end of the season!